vuejs/vuepress/packages/docs/docs/theme/default-theme-config.md

 ## Ejecting

 You can copy the default theme source code into `.vuepress/theme` to fully customize the theme using the `vuepress eject [targetDir]` command.

 ::: warning
-Once you eject, you are on your own and **won't** be receiving future updates or bug fixes to the default theme even if you upgrade VuePress.
+Once you eject, you are on your own and **won’t** be receiving future updates or bugfixes to the default theme even if you upgrade VuePress.
 :::